jayvie2007/jayvie2007/README.md

 </div>

-### I'm Jayvie De Leon an aspiring Full-Stack Developer.
+### I'm Jayvie De Leon an aspiring Full-Stack Developer

 I do IoT programming mainly in Raspberry Pi but also have knowledge in using Arduino..